Football is one of the most punishing contact sports in the world. But how tall do you have to be to hit the gridiron on Sundays?

 Tasked with powering past the NFL’s largest athletes, defensive linemen don’t necessarily need to be tall to be productive.

 Take Aaron Donald, for example.
-The 3-time Defensive Player of the Year is considered among the best defensive tackles in the game today and stands at only 6’1″.
+The 3-time Defensive Player of the Year is considered among the best defensive tackles of his generation and stood at only 6’1″.

 There is a 9-inch disparity between the shortest and tallest defensive linemen in the league.
 Poona Ford is just 5’11” while Calais Campbell stands at 6’8″.